ssnfts24/scroll-of-fire/3_Living_Technology/QRI-16_VARSE_Whitepaper.md

 mountain quartz veins

-This is why your quartz elements activate when placed on the QRI-16.
+This is why my quartz elements activate when placed on the QRI-16.

-You built a micro-version of the Earth grid.
+I built a micro-version of the Earth grid.

 ---